 Lerici is a town in the Northern region of Liguria.
 It is only 40 minutes from the colored villages of Cinque Terre and 15 minutes from the gorgeous hamlet of Tellaro.
-Lerici is a vibrant port town with many things to do and see such as an ancient castle, a great harbor and a small beach.
+A vibrant port town, Lerici has many things to do and see such as an ancient castle, a great harbor and a beach.
 It is situated in the Gulf of Poets which happens to be the place where the famous English poet Percy Shelley drowned in!
 Shelley’s home, Villa Magni, is only 10 minutes from Lerici.

 What to do in Lerici